art publications

 You see an error in the text - select the fragment and press Ctrl + Enter

 New Ukrainian art publications provide a look at manifestations of Ukrainian artistic culture, highlighting its versatility and endurance.
-Books about the Transcarpathian school of painting, the history of theatrical costumes, Kharkiv architecture, and the development of Ukrainian design take us to worlds where artistic traditions and contemporary trends intertwine and form a new cultural horizon of Ukraine, which retains its unique voice and style.
+Books about the Transcarpathian School of Painting, the history of theatrical costumes, Kharkiv architecture, and the development of Ukrainian design take us to worlds where artistic traditions and contemporary trends intertwine and form a new cultural horizon of Ukraine, which retains its unique voice and style.

 Transcarpathian School of Painting

 2024.
-Transcarpathian school of painting.
+Transcarpathian School of Painting.
 Kyiv National Art Gallery Museum

 The exhibition “Transcarpathian School of Painting,” held in summer at the Kyiv National Art Gallery Museum, showcased more than 100 works that belonged to private collections, auction houses, and various artists.
 The exhibition was accompanied by a catalog featuring all the key exhibits: starting with the early works by Ukrainian painter Adalbert Erdeli and Ukrainian painter and teacher Yosyp Bokshai – founders of the school – and concluding with contemporary works that embody its aesthetic heritage.

-The Transcarpathian school of painting inspired unique styles in Ukrainian art that emerged during the first half of the 20th century and gained recognition for combining local color and Western European artistic traditions.
+The Transcarpathian School of Painting inspired unique styles in Ukrainian art that emerged during the first half of the 20th century and gained recognition for combining local color and Western European artistic traditions.

 Founders Erdeli and Bokshai had studied at European art academies and fostered an artistic environment that gave rise to an entire artistic tradition.
 The school is known for its tendency to use bright color accents that reflect the light, rich colors of Transcarpathian nature, even in gloomy scenes.
 Landscape painting became the dominant genre in the works of masters Anton Kashshai and Zoltan Sholtes, as well as in the works of new generations of artists.

 The publication offers opportunities to immerse oneself into the world of Transcarpathian painting, where colors seem to glow with the essence of sunlight.
 Even in paintings of late autumn and winter landscapes by Bokshai, a bright palette can be traced, emphasizing the colors of the region.
 The Transcarpathian school is distinguished by its closeness to Western European artistic trends, which harmoniously influenced its stylistic features, making the Transcarpathian painting style both distinct and universal.
-It showcases a variety of genres and styles, including portraits, still lifes, folklore motifs and abstract forms.
+It showcases a variety of genres and styles, including portraits, still lifes, folklore motifs, and abstract forms.

-The “Transcarpathian school of painting” album reveals the world of Transcarpathian artists with their unique style and sense of color; it reaches beyond the Soviet academic school and its dogmas.
+The “Transcarpathian School of Painting” album reveals the world of Transcarpathian artists with their unique style and sense of color; it reaches beyond the Soviet academic school and its dogmas.
 Erdeli’s landscape painting “A Road Along the River,” like many others, is associated with the work by Paul Cézanne.
 The painting was made with a pasty technique that applies thick, textured strokes.
 In works like this, one imagines the reliable Ukrainian ground that nourishes this school, giving it a deep authenticity.

 Erdeli’s works, his spring landscape paintings in particular, are imbued with the lightness of the air that seem to vibrate with Carpathian church bells.
 In the catalog one will find both city landscapes and rural motifs, full of urban elements.